Reading Intervention: What Works for Middle and High School Students

 |1:15 - 2:15||

-Planning Purposeful Repeated Reading Practice - Melinda Hirschmann
+Planning Repeated Reading Practice with Purpose - Melinda Hirschmann

 Timed repeated readings can give students the incorrect idea that speed is the goal of fluency practice.
 The goal of fluency instruction is to strengthen your students’ comprehension.
 You will learn how to plan purposeful repeated reading activities.
 We’ll also share strategies to improve your students’ prosody.
 We’ll examine the variety of text types needed to provide lots of reading practice to build these skills.